pschicho/ff-eqcd/README.md

-The data is stored in files named as CORR_b_SPAC.dat, where CORR is (EE,EB,BB) and SPAC refers to the inverse lattice coupling, i.e. (24,36,48,72,96,144,192) which is eventually corrected by a constant to account for the $O(a)$-effects.
+The data is stored in files named as CORR_b_SPAC.dat, where CORR is (EE,EB,BB) and SPAC refers to the inverse lattice coupling, i.e. (24,36,48,72,96,144,192) which is eventually corrected by a constant to account for the O(a)-effects.
 The files are in the format

   correlator separation    mean of correlator     error of the mean      20 jackknives